syncfusion-content/maui-docs/MAUI/DataForm/ManualDataFormItem.md

 `AddCustomItemsimages`

 ### Dynamically remove manually added dataform items
-You can dynamically remove the dataform items from collections using the [Items]`Link` property of `SfDataForm`.
+You can dynamically remove the dataform items from collections using the `Items` property of `SfDataForm`.

 {% tabs %}
 {% highlight C# %}